SADMAN30102001SAKIB/ruet-undergraduate-result-management-system/README.md

 3. Create API routes in `app/api/`
 4. Build UI components and pages
 5. Update middleware for route protection if needed
-6. Run the verification script to ensure functionality

 ## Deployment